-Geoframing is a digital advertising targeting tactic that uses mobile device location data to build an audience known to have been at a specific location within a certain timeframe so advertisers can target them after the fact.
+Geoframing is a digital advertising targeting tactic that uses mobile device location data to build an audience known to have been in a specific area within a certain timeframe or date range so advertisers can target these potential customers after the fact.

 Geoframing is also sometimes called georetargeting.

-Geofencing and geoframing both offer precise location targeting capabilities, but, unlike geofencing, geoframing capitalizes on this data to target an audience after they’ve left a location.
-For this reason, geoframing is also sometimes called georetargeting*.
+Geofencing and geoframing both offer precise location targeting.
+Unlike geofencing, though, geoframing technology capitalizes on this data to target an audience after they’ve left a location.
+For this reason, marketers sometimes refer to geoframing as georetargeting*.

-In other words, advertisers should use geofencing when they want to connect with audiences in real-time while the audience is at a location, and advertisers should use geoframing when they want to connect with audiences by using historical data after the audience has left a location.
+In other words, advertisers should use geofencing when they want to target people while they’re at a location.
+And, they should use geoframing when they want to connect with audiences after the audience has left a location.

-It should be noted, however, that some programmatic providers blend these tactics into a single offering, and, in some cases, they just put everything together under a “geofencing” label.
+We should note, however, that some programmatic providers blend these tactics into a single offering.
+In some cases, they just put everything together under a “geofencing” label.

 (*WRITER’S NOTE: I know.
 I know.
-Geoframing is already confused with geofencing, and now you’re telling us that it’s also called georetargeting?!
-Why can’t marketers make up their minds?
-Just between us, georetargeting is a much better name for this particular tactic since it better describes what it does and because geoframing and geofencing sound too similar.
+We already confuse geoframing with geofencing, and now you’re telling us about georetargeting?!
+Why can’t everyone make up their minds?
+Just between us, georetargeting is a much better name for this particular tactic.
+It’s a more descriptive name, and geoframing and geofencing sound too similar.
 Unfortunately, the digital marketing community doesn’t seem to agree—at least not yet—so here we are.)

-The knowledge that an individual was present at a physical location during a certain period of time empowers advertisers with valuable insights that can be used to drive B2C and B2B campaigns.
+The knowledge that an individual was present at a physical location at a specific time empowers advertisers with valuable insights that can be used to drive B2C and B2B campaigns.

-Given geoframing’s unique ability to zero in on people who have visited brick-and-mortar locations, it’s obviously a powerful tool for advertisers trying to connect with consumer audiences.
+Geoframing has a unique ability to zero in on people who have visited brick-and-mortar locations.
+As a result, it’s obviously a powerful tool for advertisers trying to connect with consumer audiences.

 Geoframing offers unique audience targeting capabilities, which potentially makes it a worthwhile addition to your advertising mix.
-As with any other marketing approach, however, it’s critical to know exactly what you’re trying to achieve before getting started.
+As with any other approach, however, marketers must determine what they’re trying to achieve with their digital marketing ecosystem before getting started.

 Are you trying to increase awareness of your brand?
 Build loyalty?
 Support sales efforts?
 Answering these questions will help you develop a campaign that aligns with the goals of your business.

-You also need to understand the technical considerations of this type of targeting so you don’t create a campaign that doesn’t get enough impressions because the targeting is too narrow, or that wastes ad spend because the targeting is too broad.
+You also need to understand the technical considerations of this type of targeting.
+You don’t want to create a campaign that doesn’t get enough impressions because the targeting is too narrow.
+And, you don’t want to waste ad spend because your targeting is too broad.

-If you’d like help navigating the innovative but sometimes confusing world of location-based digital advertising, reach out and let us know what you’re trying to accomplish for your business.
+If you’d like help navigating the innovative but sometimes confusing world of location-based digital advertising, reach out.
+Let us know what you’re trying to accomplish for your business.

 ©2023 Olive & Company / 612.379.3090 / 125 Main Street SE #343, Minneapolis, MN 55414